bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Percival looked from Adrex to Vesper, back and forth, before he snapped his fingers.
 The iron bands started to magically detract themselves, until they only wrapped around Adrex' wrist, where they tied themselves together in front of him, his palms very close together.

-"You are coming with us, mr. Scalenduur" Percival said, his back already turned to him, and heading for the only door in the room.
+"You are coming with us, Mr. Scalenduur" Percival said, his back already turned to him, and heading for the only door in the room.

 Perplexed about the situation, Adrex stood still for a moment, as the Lord of Whitestone and his daughter left.
 He turned his gaze to the Lady of Whitestone, who gave him a stern look, and a nod towards the door, as her fingers softly tapped the string of the bow she held.